Intermittent fasting is a hot topic these days.

 All this means it’s important to synchronise eating with our body clock.

-Our individual genetics determine our individual circadian rhythm, so the right time to eat will be personal to you.
+Our individual genetics determines our individual circadian rhythm, so the right time to eat will be personal to you.

-According to First For Women , although it might sound a bit intimidating at first to go without food for 16 whole hours, it's worth remembering that you'll probably be spending about half of that time sleeping.
+According to First For Women , although at first it might sound a bit intimidating to go without food for 16 whole hours, it's worth remembering that you'll probably be spending about half that time sleeping.